ChokunPlayZ/octoprint-discord-bot/README.md

  then send the message
  the bot will attempt to connect to your octoprint instence and get it's version and other data if the bot can't reach your octoprint instence it will trow an error

  ## Using the commands
- now not that many commands are implmented yet because I just finish this in 4 days the default prefix is
+ now not that many commands are implmented yet  I will add more soon! the default prefix is
     `-op`
 so if you didn't change the prefix in `config.json` this is what it will be